 Your therapist will have you ask yourself if your view on the situation is factual or emotional.
 This way, you can start to understand if you have an inaccurate perception of the situation and how to handle those feelings moving forward.

-The cognitive-behavioral therapy program in OH can teach your brain a different way of seeing things and learning.
-By analyzing your thought process and understanding what is emotional and what is reality, you are able to think more clearly.
+A cognitive behavioral therapy program can teach your brain a different way of seeing things and learning.
+By analyzing your thought process and understanding the difference between your emotions and reality, you can think more clearly.

 CBT can benefit you in a number of ways including but not limited to: